rezashkv/diffusion_pruning/README.md

 Training is done in two stages: pruning the pretrained T2I model (Stable Diffusion 2.1 in this case) and fine-tuning each expert on the prompts assigned to it.
 Configuration files for both Conceptual Captions and MS-COCO are provided in the [configs](configs) directory.
 You can use these configuration files to run the pruning process.
-Sample [SLURM](https://slurm.schedmd.com/) scripts can be found in the [slurm_scripts](slurm_scripts) for all stages.
+Sample [SLURM](https://slurm.schedmd.com/) scripts for all stages are in the [slurm_scripts](slurm_scripts).

 ### 1. Pruning